 If you want the best documented information on Obama Conspiracies on the Internet, then this is the place we hope you will come.
 If you want the latest dirt on Obama or somewhere to say things unchallenged, this is not where you want to be.

 Some of the headlines on the articles are satirical or exaggerated.
 This is a site for people who read entire articles, and not just rely on headlines.
-Often the article be about some article appearing elsewhere.
+Often the article will be about some article published elsewhere.
 No intention is made to fully summarize such content; the purpose of my article is to aid the reader in deciding whether the target article is something they might want to read.